Alfresco/docs-alfresco/content-accelerator/latest/admin/index.md

 The answer display text will be displayed to the user while interacting with a Form.
 The display text is generally written as an available answer for the question.

 The answer value is used in the left navigation pane to save space while identifying the option from other options.
 The value also can be used as a secondary notation for the option.
-For example, if the option display text is entered as &quot;1 Million&quot;, the value could be entered as 1,000,000.
+For example, if the option display text is entered as "1 Million", the value could be entered as 1,000,000.

 Answer values must be unique within the question.